zmintz26/reset-rabbit/readme.md

 In a few seconds, the web server will no longer be accessible and requests will just hang.
 You may have to adjust the limit to take down bigger servers with more resources.

+##Writeup for Blue Team
+To remedate against the Rappid reset vulnerability, the best course of action is to edit the docker file by changing the docker version to a known version to have protection against this attack. i.e. anything in the last two weeks.

+Then kill the running docker file:
+    'test'

 ## Notes

 No idea if this works in real life, but in small test apps it seems to do the trick.